databricks/zerobus-sdk-py/README.md

 5. **Monitoring**: Use `ack_callback` to track ingestion progress
 6. **Choose the right API**: Use sync API for low-volume, async API for high-volume ingestion
 7. **Token refresh**: Tokens are automatically refreshed on stream creation and recovery

-## Disclaimer

-[Public Preview](https://docs.databricks.com/release-notes/release-types.html): This SDK is supported for production use cases and is available to all customers.
-Databricks is actively working on stabilizing the Zerobus Ingest SDK for Python.
-Minor version updates may include backwards-incompatible changes.

-We are keen to hear feedback from you on this SDK.
-Please [file issues](https://github.com/databricks/zerobus-sdk-py/issues), and we will address them.